 - Court able to determine membership of society.
 Expelled members were reinstated on grounds of fairness.

-- Injunction continued to date after election of members of exec committee at next general meeting.
+- Injunction continued to date after election of members of executive committee at next general meeting.